-- -- Effective relationship-building between students and the practice communities, evidenced in particular through the development and supervision of internships, and supporting contributions -- in and outside of the classroom -- by appropriate practitioner and other instructional engagements. - -- Demonstrated integration of academic theory and professional practice in classroom teaching, including appropriate integration of the faculty member's research and creative work as applicable. - -- Meaningful assimilation of emerging professional trends into instruction, including explorations of the practice and current issues in ethics, communication technology or management and accountability. - -- Collegiality in the department and in the classroom and in all interactions with other faculty members and students an essential element of departmental and student success. - -- Effective and efficient classroom-management skills.
+- -- Effective relationship-building between students and the practice communities, evidenced in particular through the development and supervision of internships, and supporting contributions -- in and outside of the classroom -- by appropriate practitioner and other instructional engagements. - -- Demonstrated integration of academic theory and professional practice in classroom teaching, including appropriate integration of the faculty member's research and creative work as applicable. - -- Meaningful assimilation of emerging professional trends into instruction, including explorations of the practice and current issues in ethics, communication technology or management and accountability.

+-- Effective and efficient classroom-management skills.
 In this area, the department seeks and recognizes as exceptionally valuable: sound organization and presentation of subject matter, effective communication, enthusiastic and respectful interactions with students, fairness in exams and grading, and flexibility in approaches and in addressing individual needs.